oslabs-beta/Lighthouse/README.md

 </div>

 Lighthouse is a lightweight, open-source developer tool useful for monitoring Kafka clusters - in <strong>real</strong> time.
 It provides a responsive dashboard view of essential performance metrics for visualizing Kafka cluster health.

-Soon to be Typescript-built & containerized with Docker.
+Soon to be Typescript integrated.

 ## Table of Contents